sklf/USTC_lab/content/en/authors/JinduoWang/_index.md

 - Ph.D.
 Students
 ---

-Zhi Wu received B.S. from Shanghai University in 2018.
-He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen.
-His current research interests include Computer Vision, wireless sensing.
+Hello!
+This is Jinduo Wang (王金舵).
+I am a Ph.D. student at the School of Cyberspace Science and Technology, University of Science and Technology of China (USTC).
+I received B.S. degree from the University of Science and Technology of China, Hefei, China, in 2019.

+I am supervised by [Prof. Yan Chen](https://ustc-ip-lab.github.io/author/yan-chen/).
+My current research interest lies in Wireless Sensing, Digital Health, and Deep Learning.